pepcape/NPGR003-24/03-SFC/README.md

 # Task 03-SFC
-Your task is to implement several **Space Filling Curves** and render them into vector SVG graphics.
+Your task is to implement several **space-filling curves** and render them as vector SVG graphics.

-Examples of curves can be found, for example, in Wikipedia under [Space-filling curve](https://en.wikipedia.org/wiki/Space-filling_curve).
+Examples of such curves can be found, for example, on Wikipedia under [Space-filling curve](https://en.wikipedia.org/wiki/Space-filling_curve).
-Peano, Hilbert, or Dragon curves are examples of curves that either fill the plane directly or can be used to construct a plane using tessellation.
+The Peano, Hilbert, and Dragon curves are examples of curves that either fill the plane directly or can be used to construct a plane using tessellation.

-However, in our task we do not have to limit ourselves to SFC curves, we will also accept other fractal curves, it is your choice.
+However, in our task, we do not have to limit ourselves to SFC curves, we will also accept other fractal curves.
+It is your choice.
 To successfully complete the task, you will need to implement at least two different curves (built on different principles, not variants of the same approach).
 You will get extra points for additional unique curves - see below.

 # Task
-The pilot project includes a C# .NET 8 command-line program that implements a few simple line parameters and writes the output to the required SVG text file.
+The pilot project includes a C# .NET 8 command-line program that implements a few simple command-line parameters and writes the output to the required SVG text file.
-We tried to show that no special libraries are needed to write SVG format, but you can feel free to use other libraries.
-[SVG.NET](https://github.com/svg-net/SVG) is one example.
+We demonstrate that no special libraries are needed to write in SVG format, but you can feel free to use other libraries.
+[SVG.NET](https://github.com/svg-net/SVG) is a good example.

 To get familiar with the syntax and semantics of SVG, we recommend this website:
 [w3schools - SVG Tutorial](https://www.w3schools.com/graphics/svg_intro.asp).